Great British Railways: Background

 The railway system in Great Britain was originally built and run by private companies, until in 1947 the Attlee government nationalised the big four, forming British Railways.
 Following a series of changes and attempted modernisations, in 1993 the Major government began a programme of privatisation of the railways.
 In 1994, ownership and maintenance of the infrastructure was transferred to a new company, Railtrack, which was overseen by a government-appointed Rail Regulator.
 The company was floated on the stock exchange in 1996 but the infrastructure was renationalised and transferred to Network Rail in 2002, after Railtrack effectively went bankrupt when its performance was criticised in the wake of the 2000 Hatfield crash.

 Beginning in 1996, passenger services moved piecemeal to a franchise system run by privately owned train operating companies (TOCs) such as FirstGroup and Arriva, with the DfT (DfT OLR Holdings) taking control of a service in cases of poor performance or financial trouble.
-Several TOCs, including Northern and TransPennine Express, were already under public control in this way prior to the announcement of the intention to form GBR, although this was intended to be temporary.
+Several TOCs, including Northern and TransPennine Express, were already under state control in this way prior to the announcement of the intention to form GBR, although this was intended to be temporary.
 Transport for Wales Rail and ScotRail were also brought under public control by their devolved governments in 2021 and 2022 respectively.

 During 2020, in the midst of the COVID-19 pandemic, all TOCs entered into Emergency Recovery Measures Agreements with the UK and Scottish governments.
 Normal franchise mechanisms were amended, transferring almost all revenue and cost risk to the government, effectively re-nationalising those services temporarily.
 In September 2020, Transport Secretary Grant Shapps axed the rail franchising system, switching to direct National Rail Contracts (NRCs) to make way for long-term reorganisation.

 Williams–Shapps Plan

 In 2018, the Transport Secretary for the May government, Chris Grayling, announced a review into the rail system, led by businessman Keith Williams.
-Published in 2021, the Williams–Shapps Rail Review recommended the formation of a new publicly owned Great British Railways organisation.
+Published in 2021, the Williams–Shapps Rail Review recommended the formation of a new state-owned Great British Railways organisation.
 The proposals included the introduction of a concession model where Passenger Service Contracts (PSCs) would be awarded to privately owned operators, while GBR would control fares and timetabling.

 In October 2022, the Transport Secretary for the short-lived Truss government, Anne-Marie Trevelyan, announced that the Transport Bill (which would have set up GBR) would not go ahead in the current parliamentary session.
 In February 2023, the subsequent Transport Secretary for the Sunak government, Mark Harper, reaffirmed the government's commitment to GBR and rail changes.
 The 2023 King's speech announced the progression of a draft Rail Reform Bill which would enable the establishment of GBR, although it was not timetabled in the parliamentary programme.
 Harper later told the Transport Select Committee that the legislation was unlikely to reach royal assent within the 2023–2024 parliamentary session.

 In May 2024, the Public Accounts Committee reported the DfT had "achieved very little" on rail reform, and that the role of GBR remained unclear.